JuanFF/JuanFFweb/index.md

 I am currently working on Bixby, a Samsung's project to build a smart assistant that enables users to communicate with any device using their voice.

 I like to develop open-source code, too.
-In this site you will find NLP resources I have been working on these years, specially in the healthcare domain.
+In this site, you will find NLP resources I have been working on these years, specially in the healthcare domain.

 I am currently living in Madrid, Spain.